evdclick/enaca/README.md

 In 2019 not any progress.

 In 2020 reading about python and data mining.
 Organizing my files.
-In 27th december 2020, created this github in order to have a clear definition about what I need to create and hope to make this useful and organized.
+In 27th december 2020, created this github in order to have a clear definition about what I need to create and hope to make this useful and organized (long time ago I received this recommendation from Oscar A. Escobar but didn't take the time.
+Now I must thank him).
 In the same date also published a brief link about github location for testing purpose.

+december 30th 2020.
+Installed and integrated Atom.io editor with github in order to keep track and pull requests from my PC.
+Thanks to Angel E. Porras Meza for suggesting.